deprimus/Tale/README.md

 You can easily extend Tale by creating your own actions.

-> Check out `ExecAction.cs` to see how to implement a simple action.
+> Check out `Assets/Scripts/Tale/ExecAction.cs` to see how to implement a simple action.

 # Getting started